marithepaul/Contact-Book/BackEnd/controllers/README.md

-These json files will store the data for users and their contact information
+These javascript files will act as the logic for contact information and user information